ofiwg/libfabric/man/fi_cxi.7.md

 MRs. Practically, the limits are much lower and depend greatly on application behavior.

-TODO provide method to validate the use of low overhead packets.
+Hardware counters can be used to validate the use of the low overhead packets.
+The counter C_CNTR_IXE_RX_PTL_RESTRICTED_PKT counts the number of low overhead packets received at the target NIC.
+Counter C_CNTR_IXE_RX_PTL_UNRESTRICTED_PKT counts the number of ordered RDMA packets received at the target NIC.

+Message rate performance may be further optimized by avoiding target counting events.
+To avoid counting events, do not bind a counter to the MR. To validate optimal writes without target counting events, monitor the counter:
+C_CNTR_LPE_PLEC_HITS.

 ## Counters